mvolkmann/MyUnixEnv/notes/VueNotes.md

 never require ejecting to customize their build process.
 They can always take advantage of improvements to the `@vue/cli-service` library.

+## Things Nobody Does

+There are many things that are possible in Vue that are rarely done in real projects

+- start a project without using the Vue CLI
+- create components with Vue.component
+  instead of using single-file .vue files
+- use v-bind (everybody uses the : shorthand)
+- use v-on (everybody uses the @ shorthand)

 ## Comparison to React